jpsca/MailShake/README.md

 messages = []
 email_msg = EmailMessage(
     "Weekend getaway",
-    'Here's a photo of us from our trip.', 'from@example.com',
+    'Here is a photo of us from our trip.', 'from@example.com',
     ['mary@example.com', 'bob@example.com']
 )